Google Webmaster

 Why Google Search Console is Important

-- Fix Indexing Issues: It helps you find and fix any issues related to the indexing of your website, ensuring your pages are crawled and included in Google’s search index.
+- Fix Indexing Issues: Helps you recognize and address any errors with the indexing of your website, so your web pages are noticed by Google and placed in search results.

-- Fix Errors and Issues: Google Search Console alerts you about issues such as broken links, crawl errors, security problems (like malware), and mobile usability issues.
+- Fix Errors and Issues: Google Search Console informs you about problems involving broken links, scanning failures, security issues (such as malware) and the use of websites on mobile devices.

 Setting Up Google Search Console